ecdye/zram-config/README.md

 | snappy 1.1.4     | 2.091 | 530 MB/s    | 1800 MB/s   |
 | lzf 3.6 -1       | 2.077 | 400 MB/s    | 860 MB/s    |

-With swaps zram changes what are static assumptions of HHD providing swaps in terms of swapiness and page-cache where default swapiness is 60 and page-cache is 3 to buffer page-writes of 8.
+With swap, zram changes what is normally a static assumption that a HD is providing the swap using `swapiness` and `page-cache` where default `swapiness` is 60 and page-cache is 3.
-Employing near memory based swaps needs tuning for near memory based swaps and the current defaults are far from optimized.
-Depending on the average load zram will benefit from a setting of 80-100 and changing page-cache to 0 so that singular pages are written will greatly reduce latency.
+Depending on the average load zram will benefit from a setting of 80-100 for `swapiness` and changing `page-cache` to 0 so that singular pages are written which will greatly reduce latency.
-It is a shame swapiness is not dynamically based on load as for many systems there is often a huge difference in boot startup to settled load.
+It is a shame `swapiness` is not dynamically based on load as for many systems there is often a huge difference in boot startup to settled load.
-In some cases you may find you are reducing swapiness purely because of boot load.
+In some cases you may find you are reducing `swapiness` purely because of boot load.
-Check the tests in <https://github.com/ecdye/zram-config/tree/main/swap-performance> for results.

 ### Uninstall